iNoles/KotJWT/README.md

 # KotJWT

 KotJWT is a lightweight Kotlin library for encoding and decoding JWT and refresh tokens using HMAC SHA-256, ECDSA, and RSA.
 It includes features like token signing, signature validation, token expiration checks, and blacklist support.
+Now fully supporting Kotlin Multiplatform.
 ## ✨ Features

 - 🔐 **JWT Support** – Encode and decode JWTs with HMAC SHA-256, ECDSA, and RSA signing.